majeinfo/domopi-mobile/readme.md

 ### Run on device iOS / Android

-You have to install the desire platform example to add Android platform
+You have to install the desired platform example to add Android platform

 ```sh
 $ ionic platform add android